mpapad/mpapad.github.io/_pages/publications.md

 {% endfor %}

 ## 2025
+Amal AKLI, Maxime Cordy, Mike Papadakis, Yves Le Traon. ["On the Application of AutoML for Parameter-Efficient Fine-Tuning of Pre-Trained Code Models”](), in ACM Transactions on Software Engineering and Methodology Journal (TOSEM), to appear.

 Asma Hamidi, Ahmed Khanfir, and Mike Papadakis. ["Intent-Based Mutation Testing”](pdfs/Mutation25.pdf), in the 20th Inter- national Workshop on Mutation Analysis (**MUTATION**), ICST Workshops 2025.

 Yu Pei, Jeongju Sohn and Mike Papadakis. ["An empirical study of web flaky tests: Understanding and unveiling DOM event interaction challenges”](pdfs/ICST25.pdf), in the 18th IEEE International Conference on Software Testing, Verification and Validation (**ICST**), 2025.